VictorOnink/Particle-Trajectory-Analysis/README.md

 # Particle-Trajectory-Analysis

-Code to identify, track, analyse and visualize particle trajectories from video files for various 3D print shapes for Bernal et al. (in review).
+Code to identify, track, analyse and visualize particle trajectories from video files for various 3D print shapes for [Bernal et al. (2022)](https://doi.org/10.1002/adma.202110054).
 The code was written by Victor Onink in consultation with Paulina Nunez Bernal.

 The particle identification and feature linking into particle trajectories was done by the [Crocker & Grier (1996)](https://doi.org/10.1006/jcis.1996.0217) algorithm using [trackpy v0.5.0](https://doi.org/10.5281/zenodo.4682814).